 General Enrollment Period

-You can sign up for Part A any time during the initial enrollment period or afterward.
+You can sign up for Part A at any time during the initial enrollment period or afterward.

-If you sign up within 6 months of your 65th birthday, Medicare starts the same time as if you signed up during the initial enrollment period (first day of your birthday month or the first day of the previous month if your birthday falls on the 1st.
+If you sign up within 6 months of your 65th birthday, Medicare starts at the same time as if you signed up during the initial enrollment period (the first day of your birthday month or the first day of the previous month if your birthday falls on the 1st).

 When is the general enrollment period for Medicare?